crystalidea/qt6windows7/README.md

-This repository provides a backport of Qt 6, tailored for compatibility with Windows 7, 8 and 8.1.
+﻿This repository provides a backport of Qt 6, tailored for compatibility with Windows 7, 8 and 8.1.
 It contains patched source files, along with some additional required files.

 Each top-level folder here mirrors one Qt repository: apply a patch set by copying the contents of that folder over your checkout of the same name, replacing the existing files. `qtbase` is the backport proper and is always needed; `qtmultimedia` and `qtwebengine` are only needed if you build those modules.
 Every module is covered in its own section below.